hussainweb/drupalqa-action/README.md

-# Github action for DrupalQA
+# GitHub Action for DrupalQA

-This action runs checks from [DrupalQA](https://github.com/hussainweb/drupalqa) on a Drupal code base.
-While you can directly use the Docker image with Github Actions, this Action makes it simpler to specify and configure some of the checks.
+This action runs checks from [DrupalQA](https://github.com/hussainweb/drupalqa) on a Drupal codebase.
+While you can directly use the Docker image with GitHub Actions, this Action makes it simpler to specify and configure some of the checks.